Smoked Turkey: How to Smoke a Turkey Step-By-Step

-Jump To RecipeWhen it comes to the holiday season, we all know turkey is the undisputed king.
-Nothing beats a huge bird surrounded by all the trimmings on Thanksgiving day.
-While there are plenty of ways to cook a turkey to perfection, smoked turkey is the stuff of holiday feast legend.
-Read Traeger’s expert guide to smoking a turkey for the best tips and tricks this Thanksgiving.
+Jump To RecipeWhen it comes to the holiday season, we all know smoked turkey is the undisputed king.
+Nothing beats a wood-fired bird surrounded by all the trimmings on Thanksgiving day.
+If you're curious about how to smoke a turkey like a pro, read our turkey smoking guide for the best tips and tricks.

 Before you get to smoking a turkey, get your Thanksgiving supplies together:

-- Turkey: You can get your Thanksgiving turkey frozen or fresh – luckily, either works for the Traeger.
+- Turkey: You can get your turkey frozen or fresh – luckily, either works for a smoked turkey recipe.
 Just keep in mind the guest count.
 You can follow our chart below:

 Our recommendation: